OpenMDAO/OpenMDAO-Procedures/release/index.rst

     release test rel_0.2.1 --testargs=-x

 will test the release locally.
-It's a good idea to do this before running ``release test`` with a ``--all`` because it can save the time and cost of starting up multiple ec2 instances, only to find that they all have the same failure.
+It's a good idea to do this before running ``release test`` with a ``--all`` because it can save the time and cost of starting up multiple EC2 instances, only to find that they all have the same failure.
 Also, the ``--testargs`` option can save some time.
-Setting *--testargs=-x* will cause the script to return immediately if any test fails, rather than running the complete test suite before returning.
+Setting ``--testargs=-x`` will cause the script to return immediately if any test fails, rather than running the complete test suite before returning.

 If ``release test`` succeeds locally, then the next step is to run it on the full set of